 The data that flows through Akamai's globally distributed content delivery network is critical to millions of organizations and billions of users worldwide.
 Protecting that data from cyber threats is important to the position of trust we maintain with our customers and stakeholders.
 Akamai has a well-established governance structure that enhances our ability to effectively identify, assess, and mitigate cyber risks.

-A dedicated Information Security Committee works cross-functionally with other Akamai departments, including legal, business, policy and technical functions, as appropriate, to exchange information related to cybersecurity.
-At the Board level, the Audit Committee receives at least quarterly security updates.
+A dedicated Information Security Committee composed of executive-level stakeholders from across the organization meets regularly to exchange risk information to inform critical decisions.
+At the Board level, the Audit Committee receives regular security updates.